tap-ir/tap-ir.github.io/README.md

 ## Query & timeline

-**TAPIR** integrate the [tap-query](https://github.com/tap-ir/tap-query) library to let create powerfull query to search precise stuff in all the data and metadata extracted by the plugins.You can search for some attribute name, value or search inside data (content of file). **TAPIR** also let you create timeline that integrate timestamp generated by the different parser plugins (ntfs, registry, event logs, exif, ...), each new plugin integrated into **TAPIR** will automatically have it's timestamp attribute integrated into the timeline.
+**TAPIR** integrate the [tap-query](https://github.com/tap-ir/tap-query) library to let create powerful query, that let you search precise stuff in all the data and metadata extracted by the plugins.
+You can search for some attribute name, value or search inside data (content of file). **TAPIR** also let you create timeline that integrate timestamp generated by the different parser plugins (ntfs, registry, event logs, exif, ...) .
+Each plugin newly integrated into **TAPIR** will automatically have it's timestamp attribute integrated into the timeline.

 Search and timeline are multithreaded and generally very fast to generate (few seconds) even if millions of attributes is present in the **TAPIR** tree.
-Searching is generally IO bound and will depend of the speed of your disk, however we stronly recommend to use **TAPIR** with data stored on NVME disk.
+Searching for data, is generally IO bound and will depend of the speed of your disk, however we stronly recommend to use **TAPIR** with data stored on NVME disk.

 ### Query syntax

-Each query is made of one expression (of a specified type) or multiple expression separated by an operator.
-The constructed query can be passed to the `find` command that will return
+Each query is made of one expression (of a specified type) or multiple expressions separated by an operator.
+The constructed query can be passed to the `find` command that will return all nodes that match the query.

 |Expression     | value matched |
 |---------------|---------------|